sboptimal/serilog-sinks-mariadb/README.md

 When `LogRecordsExpiration` TimeStamp is set (not set by default), sink tries to periodically delete rows older than set interval.
 Row age is determined by configured `Timestamp` column.

+### DeleteChunkSize

+DELETE in MariaDB/MySQL [is an expensive task](https://mariadb.com/kb/en/big-deletes/), so events are deleted by performing multiple DELETE queries with `LIMIT x` clause.
+Default is 2000 rows.

 ### LogRecordsCleanupFrequency

 `LogRecordsCleanupFrequency` TimeStamp controls how often DELETE SQL command is called on expired rows (default is 12 minutes, only applicable if `LogRecordsExpiration` is set).